-The company aims to in-license two new drug candidates during the period of the mid-term plan.
-(FY12/14-FY12/16).
+The company wants to acquire new drug candidates during FY12/15.
 Shared Research expects the company to spend between JPY500mn and JPY1bn in one-time payments and R&D expenses per new drug candidate.
-These costs are not included in the plan.

 Reorganization of sales force ahead of rigosertib sales